letmeentertainyou/IceBrakes/README.txt

 and more test cases.

 Once more features are added you can expect this document to expand and possibly split into multiple further documents.
-If you are looking for more information there is already a docs directory containing the following things.
+If you are looking for more information see docs/manifest.txt which explains all of the files in IceBrakes.

-    * CONTRIBUTING.txt (How to help document and write code for IceBrakes)

-    * manifest.txt (list of all files in the root dir)

-    * README.txt (this document)

-    * test_manifest.txt (list of all tests)

-    * TODO.txt (the current tasks to be done)

-    * TESTING_README.txt (a writeup of the testing methodology and tools)

 *** Why does IceBrakes exist? ***